ff6347/rundgang2025/src/data/briefings-long/blinkenlichten.md

 #### Objective

-Design and build an object that uses sensors to detect something from the world—motion, sound, time, distance, heat—and reacts through blinking lights.
+Design and build an object that uses sensors to detect something from the world.
+Motion, sound, time, distance, heat, and reacts through blinking lights.
 Your device should be visually cohesive, expressive, and mysterious: hide the tech, highlight the effect.